unigrid-project/unigrid-project.github.io/docs/governance/launchpad_02.md

 -
 ## Voting Schedule

-The voting for this proposal will commence at **12:00 GMT on Sunday, September 24th, 2023** and will conclude at **12:00 GMT on Sunday, October 1st, 2023**.
+The voting for this proposal will commence at **12:00 GMT on Monday, September 25th, 2023** and will conclude at **12:00 GMT on Monday, October 2nd, 2023**.
 All community members are encouraged to cast their votes within this timeframe.

 **Reminder**: We need a 50% quorum (half the running nodes) to vote in order for this to pass as declared by the DAO.

-## Voting Schedule

-The voting for this proposal will commence at **14:00 GMT on Saturday, September 23rd, 2023** and will conclude at **14:00 GMT on Saturday, September 30th, 2023**.
-All community members are encouraged to cast their votes within this timeframe.
-Reminder that we need 50% quorum (half the running nodes) to vote in order for these to pass as declared by the DAO.

 ## Conclusion

 The Unigrid Token Sale & Allocation of Raised Funds proposal aims to ensure the project's continued development and growth.
 By leveraging the NFPAD launchpad for a token sale and allocating funds to UGD Software AB, we can further the project's objectives.
 Additionally, reserving tokens for community needs ensures a balanced approach, considering both development and community engagement.

+## Voting Hash Reference

+For transparency and verification purposes, the on-chain hash reference for this voting proposal is:

+`87a7286dec93736925b69a8e65029c0f6a1c4e0fc1ec0ae5ecc4e971b326b3a0`

+Members can use this hash to verify the authenticity and integrity of the proposal on the blockchain.

 ## References